Faizol-Shobola/learn-with-team/README.md

 # Learn with Team

 **Learn with Team** A Collaborative project that allow participants gain hands-on experience with modern web development tools and practices, such as Git and GitHub collaboration.
+The program emphasizes practical learning and teamwork, enabling students to build a solid foundation in full-stack development.

 ## Project Overview